novak-99/ex/docs/source/sigmoid.rst

         A complex number.

-The erf, or error function, is a scaled, nonelementary integral commonly used in machine learning and statistics.
+The sigmoid function is an s-shaped function commonly used in machine learning and statistics.
 It is defined as:

 .. math::